softworkz/embyuserwiki/Movie-naming.md

 ## Movie extras

 Special features for movies can be stored as video files in an extras folder under movie folders.
 Nested folders are not supported.

+In addition to extras, several other sub-folder names are supported:
+* extras
+* specials
+* shorts
+* scenes
+* featurettes
+* behind the scenes
+* deleted scenes
+* interviews

 ```
 /Movies